vn-automata/bt-automata/README.md

 ## Running a Validator

-The validator will generate simulation parameters, run the siumulation locally, send the parameters to the miner group, and then score the miners based on simulation acciuracy and processing time.
+The validator will generate simulation parameters, run the simulation locally, send the parameters to the miner group, and then score the miners based on simulation accuracy and processing time.

 ```bash
 # Replace MYWALLET, MYHOTKEY with your wallet details